gvwilson/sensibleadventures/nardica/nardica.md

 as a dark mechanical shape swam beneath them.
 "And that G-80 on the pier isn't just for show.
 See its treads?"
-He nodded toward the hulking bot.
+He nodded almost imperceptibly toward the hulking bot.
 "They've been reinforced for urban work."
-He glanced past Iffy as Aunt Naggie came on deck and forced a smile.
+He glanced past Iffy as Aunt Naggie came on deck.
-Aunt Naggie put her arm around Iffy's shoulders without replying.
+Aunt Naggie put her arm around Iffy's shoulders and gave her foster daughter a wordless squeeze of reassurance.

-The *Guinevere* slowed,
-turning parallel to the pier as she approached it.
+The *Guinevere* slowed and turned parallel to the pier.
 Iffy shrugged off her aunt's arm and hurried forward to throw a line to a waiting Marine.
 As he caught it,
 another Marine leaped across the gap to the *Guinevere*'s stern.
-Despite the weight of his exoskeleton, his boots made no more sound hitting the deck than a seagull.
+Despite the weight of his exoskeleton, his boots made no more sound hitting the deck than a seagull flapping its wings.
-When he turned to toss the coiled line waiting there to one of his companions, Iffy saw the angular pulse rifle slung over his uniform parka.
+When he turned to toss the coiled line waiting there to one of his companions, Iffy saw the stubby bulk of a rifle tucked into the angular framework that gave him the strength of five men and a speed nearly equal to a bot's.

 Uncle Jack strode onto the deck and put his hands on his hips.
 "Well," he said to no one in particular.